Instructions for Authors

 2. As noted in the LaTeX macro package, authors must make sure the final version

 • includes an up-to-date DOI for each reference cited in the paper.
-(References to to preprints that do not have a DOI should include a URL to an online copy of the preprint, where possible.)
+(References to preprints that do not have a DOI should include a URL to an online copy of the preprint, where possible.)

 3. Authors should then create a .zip file that contains the LaTeX source as a single file, as well as any non-standard LaTeX files needed to process the paper.